PLangHQ/plang/Documentation/Install.md

 To install Plang on Windows, follow these steps:

 1. Visit the Plang releases page on GitHub at [https://github.com/PLangHQ/plang/releases](https://github.com/PLangHQ/plang/releases).
-2. Download the latest release zip file for Windows.
+2. Download the latest release zip file for Windows, plang-windows.zip
 3. Unzip the file to your preferred location, such as `C:\plang\`.

 ### Adding Plang to PATH